Sergey Aksyonov: Biography

 Sergey Aksyonov was born in Bălți in the Moldavian SSR on 26 November 1972.
-His father was the leader of a group called the Russian Community of Northern Moldova in Bălți.
+His father Valery Aksyonov was a Red Army officer and the founder and leader of a group called the Russian Community of Northern Moldova in Bălți.
+After founding the group at the end of the 1980s, the tensions between Russians and Moldavians soon broke out into a war.
+The Russian army supported Transnistrian paramilitary troops.
+Transnistria became de facto independent from Moldova in 1992.